friendly-traceback/docs/html/_sources/syntax_tracebacks_es.rst.txt

     -->1: for:
              ^

-    A `for` loop is an iteration over a sequence:
+    Un bucle `for` es una iteración sobre una secuencia:

-        for element in sequence:
+        for elemento in secuencia:
             ...